-This module is not available to visiting and exchange students.

-Policy for late submission of work, as per School Guidelines i.e. Zero Tolerance.

-For those students who fail the module, entry to supplementary assessment is conditional upon having achieved a threshold attendance at prior practical classes (please refer to the notes on Redeeming Failure)
+Additional Notes: This module is not available to visiting and exchange students.
+Policy for late submission of work is Zero Tolerance in accordance with Faculty guidelines.
+IMPORTANT: For those students who fail the module, eligibility for supplementary assessment is conditional upon having achieved a threshold attendance at laboratory sessions, please refer to the notes on Redeeming Failure in EG-101 for more information.